• Skip to primary navigation

 Making The Marinade

-This simple recipe is made great by utilizing local honey and only a touch of sesame oil which brings together all the flavors.
+This simple recipe is made great by utilizing local honey and only a touch of sesame oil which gives it that great teriyaki flavor.

 Teriyaki II Ingredients

-Next, add the beef strips into the ziplock bag and mix well to make sure all of them are evenly coated with the marinade.
+Second, add the beef strips into the ziplock bag and mix well making sure all of the beef strips are evenly coated with the marinade.

 Teriyaki beef jerky marinating

-Marinate in the refrigerator for 6-24 hours mixing the bag up several times to further make sure the strips are evenly coated.
-This makes sure the every piece of finished jerky has a consistent flavor.
+Third, marinate in the refrigerator for 6-24 hours mixing the bag up several times to further make sure the strips are evenly coated.

 Drying The Jerky